zhuliuyang0203/11111111/README.md

 pip install -r py/requirements.txt
 ```

-Then, update the generated files:
+Then, build the generated files and copy them into your local source tree:
 ```shell
 ./go py:local_dev
 ```

-Then, you can import the selenium package directly from source from the `py` directory.
+After that, you can import the selenium package directly from source from the `py` directory.

-To build the selenium package (wheel) and and install it locally:
+Instead of running from source, you can build and install the selenium package (wheel) locally:
 ```shell
 ./go py:install
 ```